efeaizesogie/videolearn/README.md

 - `src/components/`: UI components including navigation and video cards
 - `src/constants.ts`: Type definitions and constants

+## Deployment Notes

+### YouTube Video Playback

+When deploying to platforms like Vercel, ensure that YouTube videos are properly embedded:

+- The application extracts YouTube video IDs from full URLs (both youtube.com and youtu.be formats)
+- Only the extracted IDs should be used in the iframe src attribute (`https://www.youtube.com/embed/{videoId}`)
+- Using full YouTube URLs in the embed src will cause playback errors in production environments

 ## License

 This project is open source and available under the MIT license.